solineboussard1/bias-probing-app/README.md

 ### Conclusion

 The Bias Probing Tool is designed to offer a multi-layered understanding of language model behavior across demographic dimensions.
-Each analytical view—concept extraction, topic modeling, semantic clustering, and agreement scoring—provides a different lens for interpreting model outputs.
+Each analytical view (concept extraction, topic modeling, semantic clustering, and agreement scoring) provides a different lens for interpreting model outputs.

 By examining both the content and the structure of responses, researchers can uncover: